MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/compare-on-premise.md

 ---
 # required metadata

-title: Compare Azure Information Protection & AD RMS
+title: Compare Azure Information Protection & AD RMS - AIP
 description: If you know or have previously deployed Active Directory Rights Management Services (AD RMS), you might be wondering how Azure Information Protection compares in terms of functionality and requirements.
 author: cabailey
 ms.author: cabailey